Creative Accounting Definition

 The most important thing here is that investors should be cautious while choosing investment companies.
 They should know the financial arrangements, which are possibly done by understanding the notes to the accounts.
 The management should ask about any suspicious item, and if the management cannot answer the query, the investor should not invest their money in these bogus companies.

 The main adjustments regarding the accounts the management wants to manipulate are made by adjusting the figures related to employee benefits or incentives.
 Some companies practice creative accounting to pretend that the financial condition of their company is sound and people can invest in our companies.

 #1 – Wrong Estimation of Inventory in Stores

 Some companies’ management does this type of practice to overstate the inventories’ valuation.
 They use creative accounting solutions to show that their cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. is understood and thus tries to show the increased profits their company will earn this year.

 #2 – Failures to Make Proper Contingent Liabilities

-This is a very technical method of creative accounting. the contingent liabilities are not shown properly in the notes to accounts thus it will give the impression that the company is not having any liability and thus is free from that.
+It is a very technical method of creative accounting.
+The contingent liabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. are not shown properly in the notes to accounts; thus, it will give the impression that the company is not having any liability and thus is free from that.